Summer is right around the corner. And if you’re like most people you are ready to thaw out, get a tan and explore while the weather is nice and warm.

 Natasha Welch – World Inside My Pocket

 One of the best places to take a summer break in Europe is undoubtedly Split, Croatia’s famous port city on the Mediterranean Coast.
-Everything about Split screams vacation: the beaches, the palm trees, the yachts, the al fresco dining, the fresh seafood and those sweet summer-long sunrays.
-Spending a couple of days exploring the adorable maze of Split’s old town, taking in the views from Diocletian’s Palace Bell Tower and sampling the local cuisine makes for a perfect start to a European summer adventure.
+Everything about Split screams vacation: the beaches, the palm trees, the yachts, the luxury villas, the al fresco dining, the fresh seafood, and those sweet summer-long sunrays.
+Spending a couple of days exploring the adorable maze of Split’s old town, taking in the views from Diocletian’s Palace Bell Tower, and sampling the local cuisine makes for a perfect start to a European summer adventure.
 After that, head out on a ferry to explore the nearby islands.

 The island of Hvar is an absolute gem and attracts the crème de la crème of celebrities each year- it’s easy to see why.
 Spend an afternoon strolling along Hvar’s white stone port, sipping on champagne, before heading up to take in the views of the Pakleni islands from atop the Spanjola Fortress at sunset.

 Don’t forget to check out the oldest town in Europe of Stari Grad, a bus ride away from the ferry port, and to take in the more relaxed, reggae beach vibe at Dubovica coast, where you can explore some rugged caves and go cliff jumping!
 Explore Split and its nearby islands this year for a summer of absolute paradise